Starting Out with TBWA/Chiat/Day's Nancy Reyes: 'We’re in the middle of a revolution' - Digiday

 It was at Goodby where I worked harder than I’ve ever worked in my whole career and feel like I grew the most.
 Goodby felt to me like the Harvard of advertising.
 I had a tendency, just to play a little safe and sought stability and security, probably coming from the instability I had growing up.
 But that was where all that was challenged.
 I remember having my one-year review with Robert Riccardi, and he said to me, “You’re not as good as I thought you would be,” while all along I thought that I was thriving.
 He pushed me to go beyond, not play safe and be a change-maker.
 The highest point in my career was at Goodby too, when I worked on the HP pitch for “The computer is personal again” campaign.
 It was also where I had mentors in the form of Rich Silverstein, Jeff Goodby and Robert Riccardi, and an advocate in John Coyne.

 I went client-side because of the lowest moment in my career.
 When I got pregnant for the second time, we wanted to move back to New York, and because we didn’t have any offices on the East Coast, I resigned from Goodby.
 But they offered to let me open and run an office in New York, which eventually didn’t work out.
 It was a low point, because by then, I had pictured my future at Goodby.
 I thought I was going to retire there.
 So when life threw that curveball at me, I felt like I needed to reinvent myself.
 Going client-side was about trying something totally new and totally different, and about channeling what I’d already learned into something else.
-But I found myself really missing agency life, and so TBWA\Chiat\Day seemed like the perfect way back.
+But I found myself really missing agency life, and so TBWA/Chiat/Day seemed like the perfect way back.

 To survive in the agency world, you have to be an eternal optimist, because life changes non-stop and it’s getting harder than ever.
 You have to fight for every penny and every conversation, and be an expert in something.
 Agencies are big learning cultures, and you have to study behaviors, study changes and study people.
 It’s a great industry, but it’s a rapidly changing one.
 We’re kind of in the middle of a revolution, so you have to be able to deal with the craziness that comes with that.